dell-asm/dell-brocade/README.md

 This creates an Alias for the members, adds the Alias to a zone, and then adds the zone to the config (in Deactivation mode) as per defined input parameters.

 You can also use any of the above operations individually, or create new defined types, as required.
-The following readme files, shipped with this module, contain the details of each operation and parameters:

-  -alias_create_delete.md
-  -alias_membership_update.md
-  -zone_create_delete.md
-  -zone_membership_update.md
-  -config_membership_update.md
-  -config_create_delete_activate_deactivate.md